Bituminous Sheet Waterproofing: Know these Before Installation

 On average, a well-installed SBS or APP modified bituminous membrane can last 20 to 30 years.
 However, in harsh weather conditions, high UV exposure, or heavy traffic areas, the longevity may be reduced to 15 to 20 years without proper protection.
 The lifespan of bituminous sheet waterproofing depends on material quality, installation technique, exposure conditions, and maintenance.

-As waterproofing experts, we highly recommend you do regular maintenance, make proper drainage, and protect from the UV lights in order to last long the waterproofing layer.
+As waterproofing experts, we highly recommend you do regular maintenance, make proper drainage, and protect the UV lights in order to prolong the waterproofing layer.
 Additionally, you can add a protective layer like gravel, tiles, or reflective coatings to prevent degradation from sun exposure, mechanical damage, and thermal expansion.

 What Adhesives Can Be Used for Bituminous Waterproofing?